wisq/wisq.github.io/_drafts/mblade1.md

 <figcaption>Thor 2.0</figcaption>
 </figure>

 After a few other character concepts, along with learning more about the game and the options available to me, I gave the Thor concept another go.
-I was now using the excellent [Tocan's Calradia][tocans] modpack, but I edited the pack myself in order to add Thor's hammer, Mjölnir, a one-handed heavy throwing hammer.
+I had started using the excellent [Tocan's Calradia][tocans] modpack, but I edited the pack myself in order to add Thor's hammer, Mjölnir, a one-handed heavy throwing hammer.

 It wasn't perfect — it was considerably longer than the movie version (needed in order to reach enemies in melee), my thrown hammers could still be seen sticking out of walls and enemy bodies (despite the comic book notion that it returned to him after each throw), and I could only throw it 250 times per fight (I only had 8 bits to work with).
 But I think I captured the gist of it.

 Still, he wouldn't be getting Mjölnir immediately.
 Modelling him after the movie version, I had him appear naked (okay, I misremembered), unarmed, and penniless, on the Nord peninsula near Wercheg.

 ![Nord peninsula](/img/2015/04/mblade1/peninsula.jpg)

 His strength (and thus, his maximum health) was off the charts — but I didn't touch his **current** health, meaning he started almost "dead" (unconscious) and would take several weeks or months to recover.

 In order to prove his worth and (re)gain Mjölnir, he would have to prove himself worthy.
 Lacking any sort of grand plot to prove himself on, I decided that he would need to find love — or in more concrete terms, successfully woo and marry one of the eligible ladies of the kingdoms.

 ## Humble beginnings

 Moving carefully so as to avoid encountering Sea Raiders (coastal bandits) and getting kidnapped in his weakened state, I had Thor make his way to Wercheg.
 With no food, no money, and no ability to take on the large bandit parties, he needed a quick way to eat.

 The arena fights were a good start, since knocking out a certain number of enemies would earn him a few dozen denars (currency), enough for  a loaf of bread.
 Beating them all would net him 250 denars, but even though he could beat each in one or two strikes, there was no real way for him to last that long in his current state.
 He could use his winnings to rent a room at the inn for a few weeks to recover, but that just didn't feel right — Thor is a man of *action*, damnit.

 In need of a safe place to heal up and gain some early combat experience, I decided that Thor would take advantage of a new feature available as part of the [Freelancer][freelancer] mod (part of the *Tocan's Calradia* pack) — he would enlist in the army of the local lord.

 As a freelancer, I would lose almost all control of Thor in the overland mode.
 In exchange, I would be paid, fed, equipped, and sent into battle with about a hundred other troops on my side.
 I would receive a portion of the loot from battles, which I could sell to build my own finances.
 I would visit towns where I could make business deals and participate in local tournaments, perhaps with a bit of betting on the side.
 And I would be travelling in a group, keeping me safe from the numerous bandits.

 It took a bit of practice to learn how far to extend myself in combat.
 It was important to get some kills for the experience, but equally important to stay alive so I got to take part in the looting afterwards and not be cripplingly low on health for the next battle.

 Occasionally, our army would be defeated and I would be taken prisoner.
 I would eventually escape from this and head back to Nord territory to enlist in another lord's army — if I took more than a generous two weeks to return, I would be considered a deserter and be treated as an enemy to all.

 Once I become healthy enough to take on most threats, tournaments were the main money-maker — but only because I had enough money (from selling loot and previous tournaments) to afford to bet heavily on myself.
 Betting 500 per round on a full 6-round tournament could gross me just over 20,000 denars, albeit minus the 3,000 denars I spent for the bets.

 Perhaps more importantly, winning these tournaments let me visit the feast at the castle afterwards — something I normally wasn't allowed, being a commoner.
 Feasts are an excellent way to meet prospective brides, and it was here that I met Lady Aesa.

 ## Courtship